 If you have minor or medium shade issues, I believe the best solar inverter and optimiser solution is a Fronius Inverter with Tigo optimisers on the shaded panels.
-If the shade issues are significant, we recommend Tigo or Enphase.
+If you want to monitor those panels, it will be more cost-effective to swap out the Fronius for SMA.
+If the shade issues are significant, we recommend Enphase.
 Huawei inverters with Huawei optimisers may also be an option for partial or full shade.

 Which is the Best Solar Inverter? (string)

-It’s a straight up question and for the last couple of years, I’ve had a straight up answer.
-If you’ve chosen to go with a string inverter (with a possibility of Tigo optimisers) then the best solar inverter is hands down Fronius.
+It’s a straight-up question and for the last couple of years, I’ve had a straight-up answer.
+If you’ve chosen to go with a string inverter then the best solar inverter is hands down Fronius.
 The Austrian made inverter has been the market leader in Australia for flexibility of design, ease of use, in-depth online monitoring, durability, and after-sales support.
 Because of its popularity, Fronius occasionally has supply issues – especially for the solar installers who don’t pre-order their stock.
 You know a shonky solar sales company when they go around bagging out Fronius and trying to justify why their string inverter is better.

 The Next-To-Best Solar Inverters